jcomeauictx/dockerfs/README.md

 `dockerfs` is a simple FUSE filesystem to make docker images accessible as files, at least, enough to establish that they are present in `docker images`.

+as of 2025-10-27, also supports containers under ~/mnt/docker-containers/.

 [^1]: [Everything is a file](https://en.wikipedia.org/wiki/Everything_is_a_file)

 ## developer's notes